Examination Copies of Textbooks

 Unless the book is valued at more than $500, there is no requirement that it be entered into the inventory of state property.

-Upon leaving the employ of the State of Kansas, examination copies should be disposed of by placing them in boxes labeled, “Deliver to Collection Development, Watson Library.”
-Library staff will retain the books for the collection or dispose of them through an accepted method.
+Upon leaving the employ of the State of Kansas, on the Lawrence and Edwards campuses dispose of examination copies by placing them in boxes labeled, “Deliver to Collection Development, Watson Library.”
+On the KU Medical Center campus as a part of the office cleanout departure process, dispose of examination copies by placing them in boxes labeled, "Deliver to Collection Development, A.R.
+Dykes."
+Respective library staff will retain the books for the collection or dispose of them through an accepted method.

 Lawrence, KS 66045